rodosha98/Behavioural-and-Cognitive-Robotics/README.md

 jupyter notebook --ip=0.0.0.0 --port=8888
 ```
 # Advices
 You can connect your container with VScode application.
+You will need to attach VScode window to launched container.

 The working directory is /opt for a reason.
 If you restart the container, the files will only be saved within this folder.